innoq/tutorial-clj-webapp/tutorial/chapters/00_instructions.md

 Further tests for each task can be found in the `tests/` directory.
 If you are stuck on a specific task, don't despair!
 There is a `cheats/` directory which contains an example namespace that you can copy over to your project source files (`src/todo_app`) so that the tests will pass.

 If you think that you have finished one of the tasks, you can execute the `next` script which will check if all tests pass, and if so, will copy over the next test file.

+There are no tests for this step in the tutorial, so go on to the next step!